svalboard/vial-qmk/keyboards/svalboard/docs/qmk_user_settings.md

 the Sval settings tab open and use the keyboard keys to change a value, it will not be refreshed in the Vial interface.
 Navigate away and back to see the new values.

+The `Reset` button is only partially implemented so far.

+It's not clear if the settings automouse works with the multiple reset paths.

 ## Adding new user setings

 ### Architecture